User Experience Insights

 - Open the documentation for which you want to provide feedback.

-- Choose Feedback to open a new issue in GitHub for the current page.
+- Choose Feedback and then Create issue to open a new issue in GitHub for the current page.

 Figure 3: Provide Feedback